 To avoid damage of the OM photocathode, the maximum allowed source brightness is set to a count rate of 19,000 photons/s, corresponding to an m= 7.4 mag A0 star in the V filter.
 The equivalent brightness limits for the other filters and optical elements are tabulated in Table 24.
 For calculating the brightness limits an A0 type spectrum was assumed.
 Similarly, a maximum count rate of 190,000 photons/s is allowed during the V-filter field acquisition at the start of observation.
 Moreover, the maximum allowed dose during an OM observation is photons in the innermost 3'.5 and 510 photons outside.
 This puts some constraints not only on the properties of the sources in the OM field but also on the maximum exposure time.
 The expected dose can be calculated making use of the count rates listed in Table 20.

 The brightness limit for the UV grism is imposed by the zero order.
 As stated in Section § 22.214.171.124, this grism is not blazed and therefore a lot of energy is concentrated in its zero order.
 This can make optically bright cool stars not observable, even if they are faint in the UV, because their visible light comes out in the zero order.
 In other words the limits for the grisms cannot be scaled with the spectral type.

 These limits are related to the safety of the instrument.
 Bright objects, even if they are permitted, can produce poor results due to coincidence losses since the correction applied by SAS becomes uncertain for high count rates (see Section § 3.5.5).

-In case an optically bright source beyond these limits is in the OM FOV (not just within an active science window!), users should not include
+If an optically bright source beyond these limits is anywhere in the OM FOV (not just within an active science window!), users should not include